The following are some frequently asked questions that map authors often have about Navigator.

 - If you want to use an Esri-provided navigation map as it is, you just need a Navigator for ArcGIS license.

-- If you want to create a navigation map using all your own data, you need a Navigator for ArcGIS license and an ArcGIS Pro license with ArcGIS Network Analyst.
+- If you want to create a navigation map using all your own data, you need a Navigator for ArcGIS license and an ArcGIS Pro license with ArcGIS Network Analyst extension.

-- If you want to modify an Esri-provided navigation map by adding custom streets, you need a Navigator for ArcGIS license, an ArcGIS Pro license with ArcGIS Network Analyst, and a license to use StreetMap Premium Custom Roads.
+- If you want to modify an Esri-provided navigation map by adding custom streets, you need a Navigator for ArcGIS license, an ArcGIS Pro license with ArcGIS Network Analyst extension, and a license to use StreetMap Premium Custom Roads.

 All members of an ArcGIS organization can download and install Navigator for ArcGIS.
 However, the app will not function unless the member is signed in and the account has been configured with a license.
 The administrator of the organization assigns and manages Navigator licenses.
-If you have an ArcGIS Online account, see About Navigator for ArcGIS licensing in the ArcGIS Online help for details.
-If you have a Portal for ArcGIS account, first configure Navigator for ArcGIS licenses for your organization.
-Then, see Overview of configuring support for Navigator in the Portal for ArcGIS help.
+If you have an ArcGIS Online account, see About Navigator for ArcGIS licensing for details.
+If you have an ArcGIS Enterprise account, first configure Navigator for ArcGIS licenses for your organization.
+Then, see Overview of configuring support for Navigator.

 Use your ArcGIS organizational account to share custom navigation maps with mobile workers, so when they sign in to Navigator, they can download those maps to their devices to use offline.
 You can do this by using the Share Package geoprocessing tool in ArcGIS Pro.
 When using this tool, you can share publically, with only your organization, or with members of a group.
 You can also update who the map is shared with by signing in to your ArcGIS organizational account.
 For your mobile workers to use the map in Navigator, it must be shared with them.
 See Share item with a group for details.